Lunite/get-webapp/content/project/sevenoaks-home.md

 title: “Very happy with my design”
 subtitle: "Domestic installation "
 category: domestic
+description: >-
-description: '"We were extremely impressed with our Green Energy Together consultant’s knowledge about solar and trusted his design recommendations.
+  "We were extremely impressed with our Green Energy Together consultant’s knowledge about solar and trusted his design recommendations.
 The installation process went very smoothly, and the quality of the solar components seem to be of a top standard.
-I am very pleased with the overall experience." - Mr. Wakefield'
+I am very pleased with the overall experience."

+  \- Mr. Wakefield
 quote: “Very happy with my design”
 image: 1.jpg
 image_hero: breadcrumb17.jpg